Forgiveness: The Misunderstood Virtue

 Selfish forgiveness

 I’m concerned that by thinking of forgiveness in terms of emotions and personal mental health, we have inadvertently turned the selfless concept of forgiveness into an act of selfishness.
 We forgive others because it benefits us; because it makes us feel better.
-In contrast, true forgiveness is primarily for the benefit of the sinner, not the forgiver.
-We forgive others for their sake, not our own.
+In contrast, true forgiveness is primarily for the benefit of the sinner, not the one forgiving.2 We forgive others for their sake, not our own.
+Not only does our forgiveness restore the relationship they long for, but it also helps to assuage their guilt for what they did.
+When God forgives us, it is also primarily for our own benefit – not His own.
 God doesn’t forgive us so that He can feel better emotionally, but for our benefit – to restore our relationship with Him.
 Likewise, we should forgive others for their sake, not because it helps us feel better emotionally.

-This self-focused and emotion-focused understanding of forgiveness has even given rise to the unbiblical notion that we need to forgive ourselves.1 Some have taken it further yet, suggesting that we need to forgive God if we are harboring anger against Him.2 When one understands that forgiveness is about restoring relationships, and that forgiveness is primarily for the benefit of the offender, notions such as forgiving oneself or forgiving God become meaningless.
+This self-focused and emotion-focused understanding of forgiveness has even given rise to the unbiblical notion that we need to forgive ourselves.3 Some have taken it even further, suggesting that we need to forgive God if we are harboring anger against Him.4 When one understands that forgiveness is about restoring relationships, and that forgiveness is primarily for the benefit of the offender, notions such as forgiving oneself and forgiving God become meaningless.

 Forgiveness is a Unilateral Transaction